Social media marketing can be an indispensable tool on your journey to grow revenue and your customer base.

 There are a variety of tools available that can help small businesses perform social media marketing and analytics—from marketing automation software, to campaign management and business intelligence tools.

 It’s important to invest in tools that support your needs now, not a solution you hope to grow into.
 Small businesses especially can’t afford to pay for features they aren’t using.

-Capturing data about social consumers help you better understand your audience so you can target your brand’s message to their needs.
+Capturing data about social consumers can help you better understand your audience so you can target your brand’s message to their needs.
 And of course, keeping an eye on brand mentions over social channels allows you to make more informed investment decisions regarding future marketing efforts.

 Your social media marketing and analytics strategy can have a profound impact on your small business goals of growing revenue and your customer base.

-When used correctly, the data you glean about social consumers can help you craft more effective brand messaging, measure the ROI of various campaigns and improve your sellability.
+When used correctly, the data you glean about social consumers can help you craft more effective brand messaging, measure the ROI of various campaigns, and improve your sellability.
 And these best practices are a good jumping off point for doing so.

-To learn more about social media analytics tools, head over to our Buyer’s Guide.
-Once there, review common capabilities, compare solutions and read reviews from real users.
+To learn more about social media analytics tools, head over to our buyers guide.
+Once there, review common capabilities, compare solutions, and read reviews from real users.